oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/02-infra/datamesh2infra.md

 You can click View VCN Details and see both a Public and Private subnet were created.

-## Task 2: Create an ATP Instance - SourceATP
+## Step 2 - Create an ATP Instance - SourceATP

 1. Open the **Navigation Menu**, navigate to **Oracle Database**, and select **Autonomous Transaction Processing**.